sanel/Fl_Highlight_Editor/MANUAL.md

 #### exact

 This rule type if for search exact strings inside text.
-Let say you are going to highlight all *FIXME:* words:
+Let say you are going to highlight all *FIXME:* words; to do that, you can use:

 ```scheme
 (syn 'exact "FIXME:" 'important-face)